mr9868/PWR-Validator/README.md

 > * Added Java JDK 23 & 24
 ## PWR validator setup auto installer
 > [!IMPORTANT]
-> Important Note: This is the inaugural testnet launch.
+> This is the inaugural testnet launch.
 While we strive for perfection, there might be unforeseen issues.
 We appreciate all feedback, bug reports, or any other issues reported in [PWR Discord server](https://discord.gg/6axprNfT)
 ## Requirements
 > [!IMPORTANT]
 > * CPU: 1 vCPU